 To add a new fact to a person in RootsMagic,

-2. Click on the large "+" in the bar below the ancestor's name in the Edit Person window.
+Click the large "+" in the bar below the ancestor's name in the Edit Person window.

 Additionally, in the Fact Panel for each event, you should add the following information where relevant.

-Notes: Your notes can be anything you want, and in any form you wish.
-Perhaps they are written paragraphs.
+Notes: Your notes can be anything you want and in any form you wish.
+They may be written paragraphs.
 Feel free to copy and paste extractions or abstracts from relevant sources.

-It's crucial in brick wall research that you keep your notes and thoughts where you research.
-That's why these notes fields are so beneficial in RootsMagic.
+It's crucial in brick wall research to keep your notes and thoughts where you research.
+That's why these note fields are so beneficial in RootsMagic.

 Media: While you can add media to your brick wall database, be wise in your decision-making.
-Ask yourself whether really need to link media from your hard drive to this database.
+Do you really need to link media from your hard drive to this database?
 Depending on what project I'm working on, I might attach the digital files.
 Typically, I don't.

 Tasks: There's no need to create a research log when RootsMagic allows you to track your To-Do list using Tasks.
 This feature is discussed further in the post.

-Shared: You can utilize this feature if you enter a fact that applies to multiple persons (such as the 1850 census entry for a family).
+Shared: This feature can be utilized if you enter a fact that applies to multiple persons (such as the 1850 census entry for a family).

-The notes, source, and fact will now appear in the profiles for each person with whom you shared that fact.
+The notes, source, and fact will now appear in the profiles of each person with whom you shared that fact.
 This tool is handy when you add unlinked persons to your database.

 ↪️ Are you struggling to break through your brick walls?